Parke Bancorp: Superior Operational Efficiency (NASDAQ:PKBK)

 Source: SEC filings

 Current uncertainty regarding PKBK's risk exposure owing to the coronavirus is partly responsible for the stock depreciation illustrated in Figure 7.
 Nonetheless, stock markets in the US have experienced a similar decline in the first quarter of 2020.
 Therefore, PKBK's future rests on existing risk management policies and actions taken by federal and state governments to protect incomes.
-Regarding internal policies, preceding discussions indicate that PKBK is well-positioned to weather the latest risk event at least in the short-term.
+Regarding internal policies, preceding discussions indicate that PKBK is well-positioned to weather the latest risk event at least in the short term.
 This is highlighted by growth in deposits and cash balances held by the bank, which mean the absence of bank runs.
-The implication is that PKBK's cash holdings will remain intact in the short-term.
+The implication is that PKBK's cash holdings will remain intact in the short term.
 PKBK also recorded a profit and cash increase in this first quarter.
 These factors (improved risk management policies, growth in cash and profits, and absence of severe bank runs) infer that PKBK will remain a profitable going concern capable of delivering significant investment returns in the near- and medium-term future.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.